Skip to main content

 St. Jude Children’s Research Hospital was recognized today as one of the top 10 pediatric cancer hospitals for the 17th straight year by U.S. News & World Report.
 Every year since 2008, the publication has evaluated about 100 hospitals with pediatric oncology programs and ranked the top 50 as part of its annual list of Best Children’s Hospitals

 Hospitals are evaluated based on clinical data and an annual survey of pediatric specialists.
-Factors include clinical resources such as bone marrow transplantation services, brain tumor and sarcoma programs, and accreditation from the Foundation for the Accreditation of Cellular Therapy (FACT).
+Factors include clinical resources such as bone marrow transplantation services, brain tumor and sarcoma programs and Foundation for the Accreditation of Cellular Therapy (FACT) accreditation.
 The survey also evaluates compliance with best practices and patient outcomes, such as mortality and infection rates.

 “This is a remarkable track record, powered by all employees in the clinical enterprise and their tireless dedication to improving our patients’ lives,” said Ellis Neufeld, MD, PhD, St. Jude clinical director and executive vice president.
 “We are always seeking ways to improve treatment for our patients, and this recognition, 17 years in a row, confirms that commitment.”